sarajosephs/ProjectB/index.md

 ![Turbidity per year](turb2year.png)

 When we look at the instances per month, we can see that the mean turbidity per month exceeds the allowed value four times in 2015 and once in 2018.
 Too much water turbidity can have bad repercussions since too much turbidity can lead to gastrointestinal diseases [Ref](https://www.eldoradosprings.com/blog/lets-talk-turbidity-in-water).
 Studies have shown that there might be a relationship between drinking water turbidity and emergency department visits for gastrointestinal illnesses [Ref](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4412479/).
-Although we did not contain water quality data from 1980-2015, these numbers show us that the quality of water in NYC may not be the best and can cause diseases.
-The risk of getting a gastrointestinal disease can be enaugh to make people vary of drinking tap water.
+Although, we did not contain water quality data from 1980-2015, these numbers show us that the quality of water in NYC may not be the best and can cause diseases.
+The risk of getting a gastrointestinal disease can be enough to make people vary of drinking tap water.

 ![Turbidity per month](turbiditymonth11.png)

 ### Coliform

 Now we'll look further into coliform.
 The number of bad coliform samples are much rarer than of turbidity, having 138 bad samples in the dataset.
 As for turbidity the number of bad samples peak in 2015, but also in 2021.
 From the monthly distribution we can see the highest peaks seem to happen in the summer months, July and August.
-A reason for this might be because coliform can enter well water through garden hoes, which are likely more often used in the summertime.
+A reason for this might be because coliform can enter well water through garden hoes, which are likely more often used during summertime.
 Too much coliform level can cause an upset stomach, vomiting, fever or diarrhea [Ref](https://www.michigan.gov/documents/deq/deq-wd-gws-wcu-coliformbactiwellwatersampling_270604_7.pdf).

 ![Coli per year](colimonthyear.png)